Hong-Xiang/drilla/README.md

 #### onetime

-* Add `DRILLA_SITE_ADDRESS` environment variable, this will be read in caddy file
+* Add `DUALDRILLFFMPEGPATH` environment variable, value should be `bin` folder of ffmpeg (with shared libraries) directory.

-* Use `mkcert` to generate self-assigned certificates `cert.pem` and `key.pem`, put them into `src/caddy/.cert` directory
+  On windows, it could be installed using `winget install "FFmpeg (Shared)" --version "6.1.1"`

 #### dev loop

-* Open `projects/Drilla.sln`, run `server` project to start a backend server

-* Enter `src/client` directory, run `pnpm run dev` to start a dev server to provide frontend code
+* Enter `DualDrill.JS` directory, run `pnpm install` and `node .\esbuild.mjs` to build js code.

-* Enter `src/caddy` directory, run `caddy run` to start a reverse proxy to combine the above services
+* Open `Drilla.sln`, run `DualDrill.Server` project to start a backend server

-* Make modifications, both server and client supports hot module reload, simply save may work in many cases, when hot module reload does not work, restart corresponding service.

-## Bi-directional camera stream

-Start all services, open pages in
+* Open browser, visit `https://localhost:7117/desktop` to see the result.